rationaldom/rationaldom.github.io/start.md

 ## The Psychology of BDSM

 BDSM gets a bad rap.
-Current research is suggesting that BDSM is just another way for healthy adults to play.
+Current research suggests that BDSM is just another way for healthy adults to play.
 Here are a few readings from [Psychology Today](https://www.psychologytoday.com).

 * [The Surprising Psychology of BDSM](https://www.psychologytoday.com/us/blog/the-wide-wide-world-psychology/201502/the-surprising-psychology-bdsm)